ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

       input and output of a Python function, use a type checker to confirm that all of the mathematical functions in a program communicate in a type-safe fashion.
-    - Use formal statements to defend the validity of their design, implementation, and testing decisions made when solving the problem with the chosen function(s).
+    - Use formal statements to defend the validity of the design, implementation, and testing decisions made when solving the problem with the chosen function(s).